What are the fundraising trends in the generative AI market?

 Are new startups still entering the generative AI market?

-For more context on first financings and new company formation across generative AI categories, see the generative AI market deck.
+For more context on where new company formation is appearing across applications, agents, tooling, and governance, see the generative AI market deck.

 Are more investors entering the generative AI market?